adolfoxitlan/Pewlett-Hackard-Analysis/README.md

     GROUP BY title
     ORDER BY COUNT(title) DESC;

-### 6 - The Retirement Titles table is exported as unique_titles.csv ...
+### 6 - The Retirement Titles table is exported as unique_titles.csv.
 [retiring_titles.csv](Data/retiring_titles.csv)